clhenrick/portfolio/_drafts/color-legend-element.md

 >
 </color-legend>

-The above CLE example is rendered in the DOM of this webpage.
+The most important attributes are `scaletype`, `domain`, and `range` which determine how the CLE renders.
+The above CLE example is rendered in the DOM of this webpage (as are others that follow).
 Try opening your browser's developer tools and poking around at it!

 ## Background